 The CALIX4TRANS project, a BIST Ignite collaboration between IRB Barcelona and ICIQ, has published their latest work in the journal Chem.
 Diseases that stem from or are affected by defective amino acid transport, such as cancer, cystic fibrosis or neurodegenerative conditions, may benefit from advances in this area of research.

 The transport of amino acids and other molecules across the cell membrane plays a crucial role in cell metabolism and, therefore, in human health.
 Current research hints that cancer, cystic fibrosis, aminoacidurias, and neurodegenerative diseases may stem from or be affected by missing or defective amino acid transport at the cell membrane.
-Now, researchers from the BIST centre ICIQ’s Ballester group and the BIST centre IRB Barcelona’s Amino Acid Transporters and Disease laboratory, led by Manuel Palacín, have published a paper in Chem showing how a synthetic carrier calixpyrrole cavitand can transport amino acids across liposomes and cell membranes bringing future therapies a step closer.
+Now, researchers from the BIST centre ICIQ’s Ballester group and the BIST centre IRB Barcelona’s Amino Acid Transporters and Disease laboratory, led by Manuel Palacín, have published a paper in Chem showing how a synthetic carrier calixpyrrole cavitand can transport amino acids across liposomes and cell membranes bringing future therapies a step closer to reality.

 Thanks to the BIST Ignite project CALIX4TRANS, the scientists have studied the properties of a calixpyrrole cavitand (a container-shaped molecule) in the transport of the amino acid Proline through cell and liposomal membranes.